iggredible/Learn-Vim/ch25_vimscript_conditionals_and_loops.md

 Now if you `source` vimrc without `gruvbox` directory, Vim will use the `colorscheme default`.

-## Learn conditionals the smart way
+## Learn Conditionals the Smart Way

 In the previous chapter, you learned about Vim basic data types.
 In this chapter, you learned how to combine them to write basic programs using conditionals and loops.
 These are the building blocks of programming.